AmJann/wordplay-UD/README.md

 ### How to run the code

-1. Clone the git repository directly from Github
+1. Clone the git repository directly from Github.
 2. Run in the code editor of your choice using Node.
-If you don't have Node you can download it here [Node Dowload](https://nodejs.org/en/download)
+If you don't have Node you can download it here [Node Download](https://nodejs.org/en/download)
 3. Run solutions using `node ./fileName.js`

    _ex._ `node wordPlaySolutionsPart2/solution7.js`